andresebr/kumodd/README.md

 status		| current, updated, or error if downloading.
 Otherwise None.

-Meta-data names obtained from Google Drive are described in the [Google Drive API Documentation](https://developers.google.com/drive/api/v3/reference/files).
+Metadata names obtained from Google Drive are described in the [Google Drive API Documentation](https://developers.google.com/drive/api/v3/reference/files).
 A few of the available metadata names are shown below.
 This is the metadata of a Google Doc.